zenstruck/browser/README.md

     })

     ->crawler() // Symfony\Component\DomCrawler\Crawler instance for the current response

+    ->content() // Obtain the raw content from the response object

     // save the raw source of the current page
     // by default, saves to "<project-root>/var/browser/source"